Instrumental Variable Estimation for Compositional Treatments: Acknowledgments

-\subsection{Acknowledgments}
+\section{Acknowledgments}

 We thank Dr.~Chan Wang and Dr.~Huilin Li, NYU Langone Medical Center, for kindly providing the pre-processed murine amplicon and associated phenotype data used in this study.
-We thank L\'eo Simpson, TU München, and Alice Sommer, LMU M\"unchen, for kindly and patiently providing their technical and scientific support as well as Johannes Ostner for his excellent guidance on microbiome visualization techniques.
+We thank L\'eo Simpson, TU München, and Alice Sommer, LMU M\"unchen, for kindly and patiently providing their technical and scientific support.

 EA is supported by the Helmholtz Association under the joint research school ``Munich School for Data Science - MUDS''.